 What we liked

-Another thing we liked about 1Password was its privacy policy.
+Another thing we liked about 1Password was its clear and transparent privacy policy.
 The information is transparent and written in understandable language, so you don’t need a technical degree to decipher the lingo.
 1Password doesn’t sell your data to third-party entities, and if any of your information needs to be shared with a third party, you’ll be informed ahead of time.

 What we didn’t like